Utkarsh2577/Retail_Sales_Analysis/README.md

 WHERE
-    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL; '''
+    sale_date IS NULL OR sale_time IS NULL OR customer_id IS NULL OR gender IS NULL OR age IS NULL OR category IS NULL OR quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;
+	'''

 3. Data Analysis & Findings
 The following SQL queries were developed to answer specific business questions:

-Q1 Write a SQL query to retrieve all columns for sales made on '2022-11-05':
+Q1 **Write a SQL query to retrieve all columns for sales made on '2022-11-05'**:

-'''SQL
+'''sql
-SELECT * from sales where sale_date = '2022-11-05';'''
+	SELECT * from sales where sale_date = '2022-11-05';
+	'''

-Q2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:
+Q2 **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022**:

-'''SQL
+'''sql
 Select * from sales;
-where category = 'Clothing' and quantiy >= 4 and  sale_date >= '2022-11-01' and sale_date <'2022-12-01'; '''
+where category = 'Clothing' and quantiy >= 4 and  sale_date >= '2022-11-01' and sale_date <'2022-12-01';
+'''

-Q3 Write a SQL query to calculate the total sales (total_sale) for each category:
+Q3 **Write a SQL query to calculate the total sales (total_sale) for each category**:
-'''SQL
+'''sql
 Select  category, sum(total_sale) AS Total_sales
 from sales
-GROUP BY category;'''
+GROUP BY category;
+'''

-Q4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category:
+Q4 **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category**:
-'''SQL
+'''sql
 SELECT Round (avg (age),2)
 from sales
 where category = 'Beauty';
 '''

-Q5 Write a SQL query to find all transactions where the total_sale is greater than 1000:
+Q5 **Write a SQL query to find all transactions where the total_sale is greater than 1000**:
-'''SQL
+'''sql
 select * from sales
 where total_sale > 1000;
 '''

-Q6 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category:
+Q6 **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category**:
-'''SQL
+'''sql
 Select category,gender,
  	count (*) AS transactions from sales
 	 Group BY category,gender;
 '''

-Q7 Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year:
+Q7 **Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year**:
-'''SQL
+'''sql
 SELECT YEAR , MONTH , avg_sale
 FROM (
 	select